 Partnership funding is not required.

-We want to support organisations to actively deal with immediate risks, to help you become more stable, so you can work towards longer term recovery and (if applicable) revised delivery plans for your projects.
+We want to support organisations to actively deal with immediate risks, to help you become more stable and to work towards longer term recovery.

 As a guide you could apply to us for costs to: